Travel Guide: 3 Days in Marrakech. What to do, see and experience.

 Getting in early to the Dar El Bacha museum for a coffee at Bacha coffee house is a great starting point to kick off a day in the medina, before following the slightly more relaxed outdoor routes full of fondouks, artisan work shops, homewares stalls and boutiques lining the streets.

-Wander in the direction of Le Jardin Secret (The Secret Gardens) and then back towards Le Jardin restaurant and then up towards the old Max & Jan store (Has changed hands now and is called something else - but still shows up as M&J in Google maps)
+Wander in the direction of Le Jardin Secret (The Secret Gardens) and then back towards Le Jardin restaurant and then up towards the old Max & Jan store (for those who've been to Marrakech before will know this landmark) with the rooftop restaurant which is now called Soul Food.

-You'll pass a number of small local fashion boutiques, cafes and homewares stores along the way that are home to up and coming local Moroccan fashion designers, brands and artists.
+You'll pass a number of small local fashion boutiques, cafes and homewares stores along the way that are home to up and coming local Moroccan fashion designers, brands, jewellery makers and artists.

 I have another article on the way for Best Shopping In Marrakech.
 Stay tuned!